intel/ciao-webui/README.md

 To skip full installation and just run the application use:

     $ npm start

 App will then run on protocol://localhost:3000
 To serve the UI on an alternativa port set the PORT environment variable with the value of the desired port.
 Ex.

     $ export PORT=80
     $ npm start

+To run UI with specific set of configuration regardless of ciao_config.json's content, use the following paramters:

+1. protocol: set the protocol(Lowercase) that will be used by application, including controller, keystone and ui.
+For instance, if "https", the UI will run on https, and also controller and keystone are assumed to use this protocol as well.
+2. keystone_addr: Keystone's IP address or hostname reachable within the network.
+3. keystone_port: The port on which Kesytone's services are reachable.
+4. controller_addr: Ciao controller's IP address or hostname reachable within the network.
+5. controller_port: The port on which Controller services are reachable.
+6. key_path: Needed to run over HTTPS, The PATH (absolute or relative) that holds the location for the key.pem file.
+7. cert_path: Needed to run over HTTPS, the PATH (absolute or relative) that holds the location for the cert.pem file.
+8. passphrase: The passphrase or password set on the pem certificates used to run over HTTPS.

+Example.

+    npm start -- protocol=https controller_addr=127.0.0.1 controller_port=8774 keystone_addr=127.0.0.1 keystone_port=35357 key_path=certs/key-pass.pem cert_path=certs/cert.pem passphrase=asecurepassphrase